Naga Fireball Festival - Thailand's Most Mysterious Festival

 Source

 The phenomenon of Naga Fireballs is a dazzling spectacle shrouded in myth and science.
 On a late October or early November night, thousands of red glowing orbs spring up from the water at the Mekong River rapidly and light up the dark sky for a few seconds before they disappear in thin air.
-This queer occurring has garnered the interest of scientists and locals for a long time.
+This queer occurrence has garnered the interest of scientists and locals for a long time.
 Both have formed their opinion on it.
-The locals believe that the lights are supernatural and thus, comes the name Naga Dancing Fireballs (as the locals call the phenomenon).
-On the other hand, scientists have still not figured out an exact explanation, but they have a few theories which might be causing the explosions underneath the river.
+The locals believe that the lights are supernatural, and thus comes the name Naga Dancing Fireballs (as the locals call the phenomenon).
+On the other hand, scientists have still not figured out an exact explanation, but they have a few theories that might be causing the explosions underneath the river.

 History of the Naga Fireball Festival